kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 Additional audit log annotation keys, as well as extending the JWT claims we embed into service account tokens.

-The maximum size of a UUID is X bytes.
+The maximum size of a UUID is 36 bytes.
-The maximum size of a Node object's name is Y bytes.
+The maximum size of a Node object's name is 253 bytes.
-The maximum size of a Node object's UID is Z bytes.
+The maximum size of a Node object's UID is 36 bytes.

 This additional data will be recorded into issued JWTs as well as audit log events.